jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/n-queens-ga.rst

 * Mind the use of the argument ``direction``

-    * This indicates that chromosomes with *loser* fitness values are better
+    * This indicates that chromosomes with *lower* fitness values are better
     * By default it assumes higher fitness is better